mrdoob/three.js/threejs/lessons/threejs-webvr.md

 On your VR device, first make sure it's connected to the same WiFi as your computer.
 Then, open your browser and type in `http://<ipaddress:port>`.
 Which port depends on what server you're running.
-If you're using [Servez](https://greggman.github.io/servez) or the http-server from node.js then the port will likely be 8080.
+If you're using [Servez](https://greggman.github.io/servez) or the servez from node.js then the port will likely be 8080.

 On my computer as I write this article its IP address is `192.168.100.78` and my